Meantone temperament: Extended meantones

 On the other hand, the conventional piano keyboard only has twelve note-producing keys per octave, making it poorly suited to any tunings other than 12 ET or well temperaments.
 Almost all of the historic problems with the meantone temperament are caused by the failure to map meantone's infinite number of notes per octave to a finite number of piano keys.
-This is, for example, the source of the "wolf fifth" discussed above.
-When choosing which notes to map to the piano's black keys, it is convenient to choose those notes that are common to a small number of closely related keys, but this will only work up to the edge of the octave; when crossing up or down to an adjacent octave, for some of the intervals must be a "wolf fifth" – that is, slightly flatter than the others, as described above.
+This is, for example, the source of the "wolf fifth".
+When choosing which notes to map to the piano's black keys, it is convenient to choose those notes that are common to a small number of closely related keys, but this will only work up to the edge of the octave; when crossing up or down to an adjacent octave, for some of the intervals must be a wolf fifth – that is, slightly flatter than the others.

-The existence of the "wolf fifth" is one of the reasons why, before the introduction of well temperament, instrumental music generally stayed in a number of "safe" tonalities that did not involve the "wolf fifth" (which was generally put between G^{♯} and E^{♭}).
+The existence of the wolf fifth is one of the reasons why, before the introduction of well temperament, instrumental music generally stayed in a number of "safe" tonalities that did not involve the wolf fifth (which was generally put between G^{♯} and E^{♭}).

 Throughout the Renaissance and Enlightenment, theorists as varied as Nicola Vicentino, Francisco de Salinas, Fabio Colonna, Marin Mersenne, Christiaan Huygens, and Isaac Newton advocated the use of meantone tunings that were extended beyond the keyboard's twelve notes, and hence these are now called "extended" meantone tunings.

 Such efforts required a corresponding extension of keyboard instruments to provide means of producing more than 12 notes per octave; examples include Vincento's archicembalo, Mersenne's 19 ET harpsichord, Colonna's 31 ET sambuca rota, and Huygens's 31 ET harpsichord.